 When Heather screams "What the **** is that?!" she is seeing one of the movie crew standing on a hill dressed in white with a ski-mask on.
-Mike was holding the camera as ran behind her and didn't manage to catch the image on film.
+Josh was holding the camera as ran behind her and didn't manage to catch the image on film.

 Other endings shot in post-production that were scrapped included Mike being hanged, another had him bound to the wall with twigs in the manner of a stick figure.
 Stick figures themselves were experimented with as decorations in the final scene.